Gatley: Religion and churches

-A nonconformist meeting house registered in Etchells in 1722 may have been a house in Gatley.
-This house may have been in weavers cottages on Styal Road.
-In 1777, the Gatley Congregational Church was founded and an independent chapel was built in Old Hall Road, Gatley, following the spread of evangelicalism to nonconformist groups.
-A full-time minister was employed by the nonconformists for the first time.
+A nonconformist meeting house, registered in Etchells in 1722, may have been a house in Gatley.
+This house may have been in weavers' cottages on Styal Road.
+In 1777, the Gatley Congregational Church was founded and an independent chapel was built in Old Hall Road, following the spread of evangelicalism to nonconformist groups.
+A full-time minister was employed by the non-conformists for the first time.
 The present church is on Elm Road.

-The first nonconformist minister was the Rev. Jeremiah Pendlebury, succeeded by his assistant, the Rev. Samuel Turner, in 1788.
-By 1860 the church congregation had fallen to eight people.
-Improvements made with help from the North Cheshire Rural Mission increased the congregation to 60.
+The first non-conformist minister was the Rev. Jeremiah Pendlebury, succeeded by his assistant, the Rev. Samuel Turner, in 1788.
+By 1860, the church congregation had fallen to eight people; improvements made with help from the North Cheshire Rural Mission increased the congregation to 60.

-Prior to 1875, Gatley's parish church was the Church of St. Thomas, four miles (6 km) away in Stockport.
+Prior to 1875, Gatley's parish church was the Church of St. Thomas, 3 mi away in Stockport.
 The people of Gatley rarely saw their parish priest, though they still had to pay their tithes.

-The new church, St. James', was built of local handmade bricks and consecrated on Tuesday 6 December 1881.
-The Rev. Percy M. Herford was the first Vicar of St. James' Church.
-In 1888 the Rev. P. M. Herford left and was replaced by the Rev. John Bruster, who remained Vicar for 40 years, retiring in 1928.
+The new church, St. James', was built of local handmade bricks and consecrated on 6 December 1881.
+The Rev. Percy M. Herford was the first vicar of St. James' Church.
+In 1888, the Rev. P.M.
+Herford left and was replaced by the Rev. John Bruster, who remained in position for 40 years and retired in 1928.

-The vicarage was completed in 1894, following a donation towards it of £100 from Mr W. Heald of Parrswood in 1889.
+The vicarage was completed in 1894, following a donation of £100 from Mr W. Heald of Parrswood in 1889.
 The building is located a short walk away from the church on Northenden Road.
 The building was sold in 2007 and is now a private nursery.

 Yeshurun Hebrew Congregation, a Modern Orthodox synagogue, opened in 1968.

-Today, Gatley is home to three Churches, St. James' (CofE), Bethany Church (Elim Pentecostal) (Formally Gatley Christian Fellowship), and Gatley United Reformed Church (URC).
+Today, the suburb is home to three churches: St. James' (CofE), Bethany Elim Pentecostal and Gatley United Reformed Church.

 Geography

-Gatley is the most westerly vicinity of the Metropolitan Borough of Stockport, and runs along the border of Stockport and Manchester.
-Until 1974 it was within Cheshire as a suburban township of Cheadle.
-It is approximately 3 miles (5 km) due northeast of Manchester Airport, 5 miles (8 km) west of Stockport town centre, 5.5 miles (9 km) east of Altrincham and 7 miles (11 km) south of Manchester city centre.
-It is separated from its slightly larger neighbour, Cheadle, by the A34 and from Didsbury in Manchester by the M60 motorway and the River Mersey.
+Gatley is the most westerly vicinity of the Metropolitan Borough of Stockport; it runs along the border of Stockport and Manchester.
+Until 1974, it was within Cheshire as a suburban township of Cheadle; it is separated from its slightly larger neighbour by the A34 and from Didsbury by the M60 motorway and the River Mersey.

 To the south, Gatley borders onto Heald Green, with Grasmere Road and Yew Tree Grove marking the southern boundary.
-To the west and north-west, it meets Wythenshawe (part of Manchester), with roads bordering onto Hollyhedge Park (i.e. Ogden Grove, Malverne Avenue, Charnville Road, Cranston Grove, Mount Grove and 99 Altrincham Road) being the last in Gatley, and Longley Lane and the M56 motorway marking the north-western boundary.
+To the west and north-west, it meets Wythenshawe, with roads bordering onto Hollyhedge Park (Note: i.e. Ogden Grove, Malverne Avenue, Charnville Road, Cranston Grove, Mount Grove and 99 Altrincham Road) being the last in Gatley; Longley Lane and the M56 motorway marking the north-western boundary.

-Gatley is 130–200 feet above sea level.
+Gatley lies 130–200 feet above sea level.